nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/tic-tac-toe/tic_tac_toe_0/README.md

 - - - This **var**iable **indicates** the **index on the board where** a **move is to be made**.

+- - - The make_move method uses this square index to place a letter (either 'X' or 'O') in the specified position on the board and then checks if the move results in a win.

 <br>
 <br>